 — Sawida Gladney, February 5, 2016

 Other Kinds of Cases We Handle

-- Medical Malpractice: Even the American Medical Association admits that medical errors are the third-leading cause of death in the United States.
+- Medical Negligence and Malpractice: Even the American Medical Association admits that medical errors are the third-leading cause of death in the United States.
 We know how to win medical malpractice claims, and we will not hesitate to assert them on behalf of our clients.

 - Slip and Fall Accidents: An owner or occupier who invites guests to his premises (usually a commercial establishment) is responsible for either repairing or warning of dangerous conditions.
 When he doesn’t and someone is injured in a slip and fall accident as a result, a slip and fall claim arises.

 - Negligent Security: A negligent security claim arises when an establishment fails to provide protection to its guests against foreseeable security risk.
 The duty to provide security may include the duty to hire security guards, for example, or to install a CCTV network.

 - Auto Accidents: Auto accidents are one of the most common causes of emergency room visits in the US.
 Normally, an injury accident is somebody’s fault, and it is not always the fault of the person who was injured.
 It is even possible to win compensation if the accident was partly your fault.

 - Semi-Trucking Accidents: Commercial trucks are massive vehicles, and their momentum often causes catastrophic injury and death when an accident occurs.
 In many cases, the accident can be traced to the violation of a trucking regulation by the truck driver or the shipping company.

 - DUI Accidents: DUI accidents cause nearly 10,000 deaths every year in the US, and multiple times that many injuries.
 When something like this happens, you can file a personal injury claim against the intoxicated driver without worrying too much about what happens (or does not happen) in criminal court.